 What is Solenoid Valve?

 Solenoid valves are electromechanically activated valves, used to control the flow rate or direction of the fluid.
 It can be used in both pneumatic and hydraulic ways to regulate fluid flow.
-These electrically activated solenoid operated valves are typically used to control the flow and direction of flow in the system.
+These electrically activated solenoid-operated valves are typically used to control the flow and direction of flow in the system.
 The spool connected to the valve connects a ferrous metal plunger which is typically spring-centered.

-The plunger slides within a core tube of non-ferrous metal which is surrounded by a coil of electrical windings. the coil exists with any range of solenoid valve voltage from the range 12-48 VDC to 110-220 VAC.
+The plunger slides within a core tube of non-ferrous metal which is surrounded by a coil of electrical windings. the Solenoid coil exists with any range of solenoid valve voltage from the range 12-48 VDC to 110-220 VAC.
 When the coil is being charged with electricity a magnetic field is created which pushes or pulls the plunger.

 Parts of Solenoid valves

 There are some terms and names of parts of a solenoid valve that you must know.
-From the above solenoid valve diagram according to marked serial numbers each solenoid valve parts are described below:
+From the above solenoid valve diagram according to marked serial numbers each solenoid valve part are described below:

 - Coil: This is the electrical part of the valve consisting of a wound of the insulated copper wire creating a magnetic flux when energized.
 This coil is placed on the tube with retaining clips.